What’s the exercise that I’ve used that has added serious muscle to my back, hamstrings, and glutes? The deadlift.

 Deadlift Growth

-I rarely do 1 rep maxes anymore, but I’m proud of the fact that I was able to work up to 465lbs.
+I rarely do 1-rep maxes anymore.
+But I’m proud of the fact that I was able to work up to 465lbs.

-Make It Harder
+How To Make Deadlifts Harder

 Conclusion